About Wisconsin Northwest Heritage Passage

-Wisconsin’s Arts In Hand has been recognized for its advocacy, vision and support of the creative economy of northwest Wisconsin.
+Wisconsin’s Northwest Heritage Passage has been recognized for its advocacy, vision and support of the creative economy of northwest Wisconsin.

 • August 1999 the initial meeting of people interested in art formed Wisconsin’s Northwest Heritage Passage.
 They were inspired by the tourism guidebook, “The Craft Heritage Trails of Western North Carolina” and had a vision to publish something similar.
 US Highway 63 with 13 counties became the focal area.
 “An Invitation to Journey from the Great River to the Great Lake” or from Pepin County on the Mississippi River to Ashland County on Lake Superior.